KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 Add the power of events to your TypeScript classes (and interfaces).

 ## Events made easy!
 This project will help you to add events, event handling en event dispatching to your classes.
+To get you started, check:

+- <a href="documentation/HowToAddAnEventToAClass.md">How to add an event to a class?</a>
+- <a href="documentation/HowToAddAnEventToAnInterface.md">How to add an event to an interface?</a>
+- <a href="documentation/HowToAddMultipleEventsToAClass.md">How to add multiple events to a class?</a>
+- <a href="documentation/HowToAddDynamicNamedEeventsToAClass.md">How to add dynamic named events to a class?</a>
+- <a href="documentation/OnEventsDispatchersAndLists.md">On events, dispatchers and lists (a general explanation of the system)</a>

 Code tells more than words, so let's give two examples:

 #### `IEventTArgs<TSender, TArgs>`
 These type of events are modelled after the .Net event handler system and uses a generic sender and a generic argument.